Shashwat-Gandhi/auction-backend/README.md

 # auction-backend
-Backend for auction platform written Java, Sprintboot
+Backend for auction platform written in Java, Springboot